garden-io/garden/docs/reference/config.md

 #### `outputs`

 A list of output values that the project should export.
-These are exported by the `garden outputs` command, as well as when referencing a project as a sub-project within another project.
+These are exported by the `garden get outputs` command, as well as when referencing a project as a sub-project within another project.

 You may use any template strings to specify the values, including references to provider outputs, module